BarryDigby/MRE/README.md

 * Currently I agree with the notion that using only the BSJ sequence for MRE analysis is the most plausible yet conservative approach.
 However this method omits a large portion of the circRNA sequence.

 * With regards to targetscan, to predict context scores of miRNAs the UTR sequence of the gene must be provided.
-I am still unsure how to obtain UTR sequences of miRNAs.
+I am still unsure how to obtain UTR sequences of circRNAs.

 # Databases
 The databases I will interrogate are [CircInteractome](https://circinteractome.nia.nih.gov/) and [CSCD](https://gb.whu.edu.cn/CSCD/) as they provide miRNA sites on a given circRNA.